madoos/functional-javascript-workshop/CONTRIBUTING.md

 ## preparing presentation

 *   npm run dev: to launch the presentation
 *   Add information in the presentation folder
 *   With every new change in the presentation folder the slides.md file is built
 *   To separate vertical slides use '--'
 *   To separate horizontal slides use '---'
 *   The sliders separator can be defined in reveal-md.json

 ## Add challenges

 To analyze the results of the challenges with module.exports.

-* Add the problem in the problem folder
+*   Add the problem in the exercises folder
-* Add the solution in the solution folder
+*   Add the solution in the solution folder for every exercise

 problem folder structure: